AdobeDocs/release-notes.en/help/current.md

 ### Customer Data Management - Voices {#voices}

 [Customer Data Management Voices](https://experienceleague.adobe.com/en/docs/events/customer-data-management-voices-recordings/overview){target="_blank"} is your destination as a customer data management technical and marketing practice leader and specialist.
 This collection of tutorials is a comprehensive resource to hear from your peers, get inspired, and learn about developments in MarTech.
-No registration required, simply click and watch.
+No registration required.

 ### Customer experience orchestration blueprints {#blueprints}